AIG extends deadline for consortium to buy aircraft-leasing unit

-American International Group's (AIG.N) unit extended the date for a Chinese consortium to get regulatory approvals to buy the airplane-leasing business till July 31.
+June 21 American International Group's unit extended the date for a Chinese consortium to get regulatory approvals to buy the airplane-leasing business till July 31.

-AIG announced the deal to sell International Lease Finance Corp (ILFC) last December for $4.8 billion (3.1 billion pounds) to a consortium including New China Trust, one-fifth owned by Barclays Plc (BARC.L), China Aviation Industrial Fund and P3 Investments Ltd.
+AIG announced the deal to sell International Lease Finance Corp (ILFC) last December for $4.8 billion to a consortium including New China Trust, one-fifth owned by Barclays Plc , China Aviation Industrial Fund and P3 Investments Ltd.

 Last month, the two sides agreed to extend the deadline for the deal's closing by a month, to mid-June.